 Staying in halls after first year

 Undergraduate students who can show a disability-related reason for needing to stay in halls of residence after the first year of study, will have the opportunity to apply to stay in halls of residence for the next academic year.

-It’s essential that you disclose your requirements when you apply for College accommodation (applications usually open in Mid-May) using the ACCHUB (Accommodation Hub) system.
-If you don’t let us know until after you’ve applied, we can’t guarantee that a suitable room will be available that best meets your needs.
+It’s essential that you disclose your requirements when you apply for College accommodation (applications usually open in Mid-May) using the Accommodation Hub (ACCHUB) system.
+If you don’t let us know until after you’ve applied, we cannot guarantee that a suitable room to best meet your needs will be available.

 Here are some examples of requirements that we would need to know about:

 - an ensuite bathroom because of a mental or physical health condition (such as Aspergers or Crohn’s)

 - an accessible room, or adjustable facilities if you use a wheelchair or have other health or mobility problems

 - a room on a ground floor or near a lift, or with a shorter fire escape route to make it easier for you to get around and to aid your evacuation in an emergency